 On the other hands the obtained results of this study had have showed that the normal vaginal delivery 60% compere to C-section 40 %, this might be due to a greater risk of bacterial transmission during vaginal delivery compared to C-section, while C-sections are often performed to reduce the risk of infection, they are not utterly riskless.
-"The 40% association indicates that other factors are also involved such as hospital-acquired infections, might play a role (17, 18).
+"The 40% association indicates that other factors are also involved such as hospital-acquired infections, might play a role^(17, 18).

 Although, this research indicates that Early Onset Sepsis (EOS) is more prevalent than Late Onset Sepsis (LOS) in cases of neonatal septicemia.
 This finding is consistent with studies conducted in Nigeria and Uganda, which similarly reported higher rates of EOS^(19, 20).
 The conclusion underscores the critical importance of early detection and the implementation of targeted antibiotic therapy for the effective management of neonatal septicemia.
 However, the present research identifies urinary tract infections (UTIs) as the predominant source of neonatal septicemia, followed closely by pulmonary infections and meningitis.
 This finding is corroborated by studies conducted in Uganda and India(21-23).
-Although, the number of infected cases has decreases over time, with a maximum of 17 cases of neonatal sepsis in 2016 and a minimum of 0 cases in 2021 and 2022 this might reflect the progress of health system in Libya and the improvement of the level of sterilization and the effectiveness of infectious disease control programs (figure 1).
+Although, the number of infected cases has decreases over time, with a maximum of 17 cases more prevalent than late-onset sepsis (LOS).
+The study also indicated that normal vaginal delivery (NVD) increases the risk of bacterial exposure compared to cesarean section (CS).
+Disclaimer Conflict of Interest acknowledgement

-Conflict of Interest